To instruct Rachel please contact our clerks on +44 (0)20 7842 5555 or email email@example.com.

-Recommended in Legal 500, Chambers & Partners and Chambers Global for construction, international arbitration, professional negligence and property damage.
+Recommended in Legal 500, Chambers & Partners and Chambers Global for construction, energy, international arbitration, professional negligence and property damage.

 Rachel’s experience includes all types of construction and engineering disputes and covers all types of projects, including infrastructure / transport projects (airports, highways, railways, water treatment plants), large scale mixed use developments, specialist leisure (sports stadiums, spas) and scientific buildings (hospitals, specialist laboratories).